JTRYI/PlanetHero/README.md

 Sustainability Application Built Using Flutter Framework with Firebase as the Backend

 # Features
-  - User authentication with Firebase Authentication
+  - User Authentication with Firebase Authentication
   - Display List of Sustainable Actions
   - Display User Statistics (Points, Leaderboard Ranking, Actions Completed)
   - CRUD Comments on Sustainable Actions